Tuzki2333/CSCI596-Final-Project/README.md

 | n = 10,000,000  | 999642.28 ± 692.23       | 2576426.51 ± 341.62   | 2575599.66 ± 572.32   |
 | n = 100,000,000 | 9999590.06 ± 1943.42     | Memory exceeded       | 25755056.01 ± 1656.31 |

 The following table shows the running times of different algorithms.
 The greedy algorithm without sorting is indeed very quick, while the greedy algorithm with sorting is relatively slow and cannot run when $n$ is 100 million.
-Our algorithm can be run in reasonable time.
+Our algorithm can be run in a reasonable time.

 |                 | Greedy (without sorting) | Greedy (with sorting) | Lagrangian-dual-based |
 |-----------------|--------------------------|-----------------------|-----------------------|